 As a member of the military, you’re in an even better position to find a good deal on credit cards.
 Many credit card issuers, for example, offer special perks to veterans and active-duty servicemembers, such as dramatically reduced interest rates and annual fee waivers.

 See related: Best military credit cards

-Many of today’s credit cards also offer some form of cash back, travel rewards, welcome bonuses or other perks that can help your bottom line.
+Many of today’s top credit cards also offer some form of cash back, travel rewards, welcome bonuses or other perks that can help your bottom line.
 Make sure to compare offers, rates and rewards before choosing your business card.

 Grants offer veteran entrepreneurs funding to help launch and operate their businesses.
 Dozens of options are available, but some of the most common veteran-based grant programs include these sources: